Skip to main content

 Deployments defined in configuration are read-only and appear alongside database-managed deployments in the UI and API.

 The Azure Speech SDK uses GStreamer to decode compressed audio formats (OGG/Opus, WebM/Opus, MP3, FLAC).
-Because browsers send compressed audio (typically WebM/Opus or OGG/Opus) via MediaRecorder, GStreamer must be installed on every platform where the application runs — including Windows, Linux, and macOS.
+Because browsers send compressed audio through MediaRecorder, GStreamer must be installed on every platform where the application runs.

-If GStreamer is missing, speech-to-text requests will fail with error code 0x29 (SPXERR_GSTREAMER_NOT_FOUND_ERROR).
+If GStreamer is missing, speech-to-text requests fail with error code 0x29 (SPXERR_GSTREAMER_NOT_FOUND_ERROR).

 For more details, see the Azure Speech SDK compressed audio documentation.